noahdacool/homework_calendar/README.md

 The repo is designed to be pulled directly into production from vercel.com.
 My current deployment can be found at https://homework-calendar.vercel.app.

 This web application utilizes ElephantSQL for data storage, which unfortunately is projected to be shut down January 27, 2025.

+---
+Update!
+(3/29/2025) This web application has been linked to a new database and is now active!